georgebyte/georgebyte.com/_posts/2018-01-03-state-management-in-angular-with-observable-store-services.md

   <p>I used ngrx in the past and I think it is a really good library for state management.
 But it also takes longer to learn it, because of all the features it supports.</p>

-  <p>As it turned out in our case at Zemanta, one may not need a full blown state management library to manage state even in larger applications.
-This "stripped down" implementation of Redux pattern covers pretty much all of Zemanta's app use cases without introducing much additional complexity.
+  <p>As it turned out at my previous company, one may not need a full blown state management library to manage state even in larger applications.
+This "stripped down" implementation of Redux pattern covered pretty much all of use cases in our app without introducing much additional complexity.
 I believe less complexity comes from the fact that observable store services heavily depend on Angular features (dependency injection, async pipes etc.) to do a lot of heavy lifting (e.g. cleaning-up unused state when components are destroyed, creating new instances of stores when needed etc.).</p>
 </div>